Dacian warfare: External influences

-Thracian

 Scythian and Sarmatian

 The Dacian Draco was the standard of the ancient Dacian military.
 It served as a standard for the Dacians of the La Tène period and its origin must clearly be sought in the art of Asia Minor sometime during the second millennium BC.

-Sarmatians were part of the Dacian army as allies.The Roxolani became part of the Dacians while the Iazyges fought against them trying to claim their own land.
+Sarmatians were part of the Dacian army as allies.
+The Roxolani became part of the Dacians while the Iazyges fought against them trying to claim their own land.

 The Celts played a very active role in Dacia as enemies that were easily defeated by Dacians.
 The Scordisci were among the defeated Celts that the Dacians conquered.

 Greek/Hellenic

 Cothelas had become a vassal to ancient Macedon.
 Some Kings of the Getae had been Hellenized The Dacians traded with the Hellenistic world based upon their mineral reserves and gained better technological and cultural strategies than their Germanic and Celtic neighbours.
 Advanced defensive systems made their already powerful strongholds extremely difficult obstacles.